troglodytelabs/bookmARC/README.md

 ## Overview

+[Project Gutenberg](https://www.gutenberg.org/) is the oldest digital library archive of cultural works which aims to make literature accessible to everyone through its 70,000+ free eBooks -- primarily public domain books whose copyrights have expired.

 EmoArc processes 75,000+ books from Project Gutenberg to:

 1. **Segment** texts into percentage-based chunks (default: 50 chunks per book)